StarRocks/starrocks/docs/data_source/catalog/jdbc_catalog.md

 ## Prerequisites

-The FEs and BEs in your StarRocks cluster can download the JDBC driver from the download URL specified by the `driver_url` parameter.
+- The FEs and BEs in your StarRocks cluster can download the JDBC driver from the download URL specified by the `driver_url` parameter.
+- `JAVA_HOME` in the **$BE_HOME/bin/start_be.sh** file on each BE node is properly configured as a path in the JDK environment instead of a path in the JRE environment.
+For example, you can configure `export JAVA_HOME = <JDK_absolute_path>`.

 ## Create a JDBC catalog